lupasearch/lupasearch-client/docs/components/search-results.md

 - `labels.itemCount` - label for item count title. `{1}` is replaced by indices of currently visible items, and `{2}` is total number of search results;

 - `labels.currency` - label for currency, where price is used;

+- `labels.priceSeparator` - decimal separator for price value (19,85 €);

+- `labels.currencyTemplate` - if set, it will be used to format the price.
+Value {1} will be replaced with the price value.
+For example: `€ {1}` will display `€ 19,85` for a price of 19.85 (formatted using your chosen priceSeparator);

 - `labels.showMore` - pagination label to show more results and go to the next page;